Coroner service privacy notice

 The Bedfordshire and Luton Coroner is appointed by Central Bedfordshire Council.

-The Bedfordshire and Luton Coroner is a separate entity to the council and is and independent judicial officer, holding office under the Crown and is obliged to carry out her duties in accordance with the Coroners and Justice Act 2009 and the Coroners (Inquests) Rules 2013.
+The Bedfordshire and Luton Coroner is a separate entity from the council and is an independent judicial officer, holding office under the Crown and is obliged to carry out her duties in accordance with the Coroners and Justice Act 2009 and the Coroners (Inquests) Rules 2013.

 Purpose